rolancon/confetti/README.md

      object-child3 = value3
      object-child4 = value4

 Confetti does not have a direct equivalent for arrays, which are ordered, indexed lists.
-A list nested at most one level deep can be modelled similar to CSV files without a header, with autogenerated numbers for the left-hand side of couplets, where the list values are then on the right.
+A list nested at most one level deep can be modelled similar to CSV files without a header, with autogenerated numbers for the left-hand side of pairs, where the list values are then on the right.
 A single list looks like:

     list-value1/list-value2